-When a child is abused or neglected by their parent(s) or another family member, foster care provides the child with a temporary, safe and nurturing home.
+Foster care provides children with a temporary safe and nurturing home.
 At Arbor Circle, our goal is to reunite children in foster care with their biological parents.
-Foster parents work in partnership with birth family members and child welfare professionals to provide support for the child during their time of crisis.
+Foster parents work in partnership with birth family members and child welfare professionals to provide support for the child during their time in care.